 Download our guide, Dream Team: The Key to Exceptional Service.

 Does Your Community Association Manager Have the Right Support?Even the best community association managers can’t know or do everything!
 The right support is critical for a manager to succeed in delivering the exceptional service your board and residents expect and deserve.
-According to Heather Peters, business development manager at FirstService Residential, “Good managers are only as effective as the support they have.”
+According to Heather Peters, business development director at FirstService Residential, “Good managers are only as effective as the support they have.”
 That support should include:

 - Assistance from accounting, purchasing, vendor relations and financial services specialists